 Please visit the Agencies page for more information or click on the logos below:

-The Student Senate is composed of fifty-two senatorial seats, twenty-six fall seats and twenty-six spring seats.
+The Student Senate is composed of 40 senatorial seats, 20 fall seats and 20 spring seats.
 Senators are charged with the great responsibility of serving as a voice of the student body and representing the best interests of the students in both fiscal and statutory matters.
 More specifically, Senators have the ability to allocate the $4.5 million dollar Activity and Service fee budget, draft legislation, amend or create statutes, and vote on both fiscal and legislative bills.

 It is also possible to become appointed to Student Senate in the event of vacancies between elections.